Please take a moment to read the essential information on this page.

 - For exclusive hire please contact us to discuss your requirements.

-Changes and Cancellations.
+Amendments and Cancellations.

 - Refunds cannot be given for non attendance.

 - Please arrive 15 minutes before your appointment time.
+Last arrivals may lead to a shorter treatment or the need to re-book.

 - Your consultation, treatment prescription and post-relaxation are included in the treatment times listed.

-- Please note some beauty treatment times are to provide an approximate idea of the length of time required.
+- Please note some treatment times are to provide an approximate idea of the length of time required.

 7Health Conditions and Pregnancy